Read The Amazing Story of Recovery From Lyme Disease

 Dr. Sponaugle's Answer To This Story

-However, increased voltage in the deep limbic system secondary to high Quinolinic acid levels would cause increased depression – as you are aware, my clinical studies have also proven that serotonin and taurine deficiency causes depression via the same mechanism.
+However, the increased voltage in the deep limbic system secondary to high Quinolinic acid levels would cause increased depression - as you are aware, my clinical studies have also proven that serotonin and taurine deficiency causes depression via the same mechanism.

 Quinolinic is in my humble opinion, more likely to cause anxiety and panic with a wash on depression for the reasons stated above.